lit/lit.dev/packages/lit-dev-content/site/docs/v3/tools/development.md

 ```

 For full installation and usage instructions, see the [TypeScript site](https://www.typescriptlang.org/).
 To get started, the sections on [installing TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-tooling-in-5-minutes.html) and [using its features](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html) are particularly helpful.

+### Decorators

+TypeScript supports two versions of decorators: experimental and standard.
+See our [Decorators](/docs/v3/components/decorators/#decorators-typescript) documentation for more information.

 ## JavaScript and TypeScript linting { #linting }